lrnv/inf-gram/4_ensemble_learning/practical.md

 y = cancer.target
 ```

-**Discovring the data:**
+**Tasks:**
+1. Discovering the data

-1) Print the main charactersitics of the data set: Size, description, if it has null values, and show the first five rows and the statistical properties of each input feature.
+    a.
+Print the main charactersitics of the data set: size, description, if it has null values, and show the first five rows and the statistical properties of each input feature.
-2) Normalize the data
+    b.
+Normalize the data
-3) Split the dataset in train/test
+    c.
+Split the dataset in train/test

-**Machine leaning analysis:**
+2. Machine learning analysis: SVM

-4) Implement a model of SVM, chose various kernels.
+    a.
+Implement a SVM, chose various kernels.
+    b.
 Carry out grid search with random forest to calculate de best hyperparameters.
 Which one works better?
-Show the confusion matrix, the AUC, the precision and the recall for each type of kernel?
+    c.
+Show the confusion matrix, the AUC, the precision and the recall for each type of kernel.
-5) Is there overfitting?
+    d.
+Is there overfitting?
 How can we check it ?
-6) Implement a decision tree based model.
-Do the same evaluation.
+3. Same question for a decision tree
-7) Repeat with a Randoml Forest model.
-Carry out grid search with random forest to calculate de best hyperparameters. what is the optimal number predictors?
-Check the importance of each feature in the clasification
+4. Same question for a Random forest.
+    a.
+What is the optimal number of predictors?
+    b.
+Check the feature importances in the classification.
+5. Ensemble learning
-8) Create a voting classifier taking as input the best model of each family.
+    a.
+Create a voting classifier taking as input the best model of each family.
+    b.
 Do the performace evaluation and check for the overfitting.

+**Submission:** Submit your notebook in full (e.g., the collab file), including comments and responses to the questions.